Language-Research-Technology/ro-crate-schema-tools/profiles/general-purpose-collection/profile-text.md

 ## Object

-An Object is a single unit linked to tightly related files, for example, a session in a study, or a work (document) in a written corpus.
+An Object is a single unit, work or digital entity which may contain files or other objects as its components.

 The definition of an object is necessarily loose and needs to reflect what data owners have chosen to do with their collections in the past.